sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 $ sudo sudoreplay 000001
 ```

-Refer to the man page of sudoreplay for additional tricks such as speeding up
+Refer to the man page of `sudoreplay` for additional tricks such as speeding up
 playback.

-## Final Config
+## Final Configuration

-Some of the options from above I have combined into a single config line.
-This
+Some of the options from above I have combined into a single configuration
-uses the stricter whitelist policy for exec privileges.
+line.
+This uses the stricter whitelist policy for exec privileges.

 ```
 # /etc/sudoers